sgjava/install-zabbix/README.md

 Install Zabbix is a set of scripts to install/upgrade Zabbix 6.0.x from source on Ubuntu 22.05 and probably other Debian derived distributions.
 You can of course use various methods to install Zabbix Server, but this method gives you the ultimate flexibility.
-In addition, there are no deb packages for ARM based platforms hence building from source is the only method.
+In addition, there are no deb packages for ARM32 based platforms hence building from source is the only method.
 The scripts allow:
 * Install and secure MySQL server
 * Import Zabbix data into MySQL